yuk7/ArchWSL/README.md

 Usage :
     <no args>
       - Open a new shell with your default settings.
+        Inherit current directory (with exception that %%USERPROFILE%% is changed to $HOME).

     run <command line>
       - Run the given command line in that instance.
 Inherit current directory.